emintz/ArduinoLib/RTOSAid/README.md

 be sure to invoke [`GpioChangeService.begin()`](#begin-2) before using it.

+:arrow_forward: **Note**: `GpioDebounce` provides stack for its debounce task, which means it has a large memory footprint.
+Prefer allocating instances statically.

 :arrow_forward: **Note**: as stated above, violent acceleration can cause a `GpioDebouncer` to detect a non-existant change, e.g a change from closed to closed.
 If your project is subject to extreme